 Advocate For Value & Personalization

-Value is important to today’s customers when making a purchase.
-Price is a factor, but so many other items also contribute to how, where, when, and why a customer decides to buy.
-Loyalty programs have the potential to offer multiple levels of personalized value for your customers.
-While one sector of your customer base might enjoy free shipping, another segment might appreciate exclusive first access to new releases, or another group might want free items.
-A loyalty program lets you appeal to all customer types.
+Value is important to today's customers when making a purchase.
+Price is always a factor, but many other items also contribute to How, Where, When, and Why a customer decides to buy an item.
+Loyalty programs are able to offer multiple levels of personalized value for your customers, which helps make your brand a more appealing option.
+While one sector of your customer base might enjoy free shipping, another segment might appreciate exclusive first access to new releases.
+A different customer segment could want free item samples or gifts.
+A loyalty program lets you provide these different types of value to all your customer personas.

-A loyalty program won’t only benefit you and your team.
-They can also positively impact the efforts of other departments, such as branding, sales, marketing, customer service, and more.
-Understand how loyalty programs can influence these other organizational sectors can help you approach coworkers for stakeholder support and insights.
+A loyalty program won’t only benefit you and your immediate team.
+They also positively impact the efforts of other departments, such as branding, sales, marketing, customer service, and more.
+Be sure to do some research and reach out to your fellow coworkers to learn about the different ways implementing a loyalty program will help their work efforts or enhance their current initiatives.
+Understanding how loyalty programs can influence these other organizational sectors will help you when you are looking for stakeholder support and insights.

 Connect Loyalty To Company Values

 A well-designed loyalty program should always reflect and support a company’s values.
-Corporate social responsibility has become a critical method for brands to build trust and connections with their customer bases, and those efforts are a part of growing customer loyalty.
+Corporate social responsibility has become a critical method for brands to build trust and connections with their customer bases, and those building trust are a part of growing customer loyalty.
 You can make your case stronger by connecting your proposed loyalty program to your company's existing corporate social responsibility goals.
 For example, if your company is looking to drive awareness of it’s new charity initiatives, show how your loyalty program can be a good fit by allowing members to make charitable donations via earned points.

 If you're in the process of creating a loyalty program proposal or searching for a potential vendor after having your proposal approved, we'd love to talk!
 Reach out to us today to learn more about how we can help your brand build better customer loyalty.